 You made great money at one time, but something was missing.
 What was that?

 Money was never the answer for me.
 I had plenty.
 Having freedom was more important and money was a means to an end.
-Being under crushing debt and an overbearing boss is suffocating.
+Being under crushing debt, the law knocking on your door, and an overbearing boss is suffocating.
 Being free from both is liberating.

 You discovered network marketing when you were only 19.
 Can you give us a timeline for how many network marketing companies you did and how long did you last in each one?

 I was in Amway from 1970-1972 while attending college.
 I never had any support and was too busy enjoying college to care.